 Tips For Getting The Best Walkup Site

 1. Show Up Early

 Maybe you live near the park.
-Carry your gears when looking for a walk up site.
-You don’t go to the park then go home to park your needed items.
+Carry your gears when looking for a walk-up site.
+You don’t go to the park than go home to park your needed items.
 Someone else will book the only available site that you could have booked.